- Half Angel/Half Demon

 The Balance of Fate is very similar to the Rite of Blood Tribunal in that its purpose is to maintain the peace between Angels and Demons.
 This Tribunal is usually formed in the rare instances when an event occurs in which the death of a mortal has the potential to incite a conflict between their races.

 For instance if a follower of a Light based religion is killed by the followers of a Demon, in the name of a Demon then it has the potential generate reprisals from Angels.
 Such actions could lead to war so to avert that, a Demon can instead meet with the Gatekeeper and invoke the Balance of Fate.

 Invoking the Balance of Fate is unusual for it involves one of the Realms admitting that its own followers are at fault.
 By approaching the Gatekeeper and requesting the Balance of Fate, it is seen as an attempt to appease the other side before they take direct action.
 Unlike punishing their own kind, a representative of one Realm cannot punish its own Followers without escalating the problem for it would be seen as directly interfering in the lives of mortals.

 The only recourse is therefore to meet with the Gatekeeper and ask for the Balance of Fate.
 If the Gatekeeper is in agreement that there is a high probability of conflict between Demons and Angels, he can then undo the key event before it spirals out of control.
-In simple terms this means the soul is sent back to the mortal realm and returned to life.
+In simple terms this means the soul is sent back to the mortal realm.
 Since the mortal is no longer dead then there is no need for the other side to take reprisals.
 However there is a price to pay for the Gatekeeper cannot give life to mortals and so the returning soul has to displace another one in the same body.